DevotedMC/WordBank/README.md

 It also requires a single `function_terms` indicating the MessageDigest function to use.

 ### Other options

+`confirm_delay:` This is the max amount of time to wait for someone to confirm their desire to rename.

 `cost:` This is a Bukkit "ConfigurationSerializable" representation of an in-game item.
 An example: